-One Million Kids For Equality works to engage, educate, and empower LGBTQ youth, children of LGBTQ parents, and allies to share their stories for social change.
+One Million Kids For Equality empowers LGBTQ youth and the children of LGBTQ parents to share their stories for social change.
 We work with a diverse group of partner organizations, youth and their allies around the world to help elevate their stories and create change in legislatures, courts, and most importantly hearts and minds.
 We believe that through sharing stories, youth are able to harness the power of the personal story and use it to create awareness and positive change for all Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQ) people.

 One Million Kids For Equality got it’s name when our founders Brad Delaney and Charles Chan Massey intentionally reappropriated the name of the American Family Association’s One Million Moms and One Million Dads.
 Asked in a 2015 Huffington Post interview if the choice to name the organization One Million Kids was intentional, Brad responded “absolutely”.